 Your veggies are now ready for the wok!

 Bok Choy (白菜)

-This Chinese vegetable, called bok choy, bái cài (白菜) and literally “white vegetable” has many different varieties that have made its way into everyday grocery stores.
+This Chinese vegetable, called bok choy, bái cài (白菜) and literally “white vegetable” has many different varieties that have made their way into everyday grocery stores.
+“Bok choy” is actually the Cantonese pronunciation of the vegetable and that name has stuck until now!
 There are three sizes, large, medium, and small.
 Often, you’ll find the gigantic ones with white stalks and large, dark green leaves.
 These are older and a little bit tougher, but still quite tender as leafy greens go.
 Kaitlin likes chopping it up for salads, as it’s surprisingly sweet and mild tasting.

 For the majority of your Chinese dishes, however, you’ll want to go to a Chinese grocery to find the smaller, more tender specimens with fat, light green stems.
 These come in two sizes, regular (the aforementioned “medium”) and the small size.
-The smaller of the two is quite common today and our preferred kind.
+The smaller of the two is quite common today and our preferred.
 You may see it referred to as “green bok choy” or “Shanghai baby bok choy.”
-It’s more common today, as they are harvested earlier, making them more tender.
-Be sure to try the Garlic Baby Bok choy recipe as a healthy side dish!
+Be sure to try our super-simple Garlic Baby Bok choy recipe as a healthy side dish!

 Like any leafy green, these are typically pretty sandy, so be sure to wash thoroughly!
 Three soaks in cool water should do it.
 Make sure there’s no sand or dirt between the layers of each bunch.
 Cutting them in half or in quarters lengthwise prior to washing helps things along.